← Back to Departments Overview

 Church Square Park: Now and Then

-The City of Hoboken seeks to create a vision plan for historic Church Square Park to outline potential future upgrades.
+The City of Hoboken has written a vision plan to outline potential future upgrades for historic Church Square Park.

 Church Square Park is the social and ecological center of its neighborhood.
 Bounded by Garden Street, Fourth Street, Park Avenue, and Fifth Street, this public space in the center of Hoboken serves a broad variety of community members ranging from passive users enjoying the shade beneath the lush tree canopy - to active users playing basketball or getting exercise.